What We Know About COVID-19 Active Infection & Antibody Testing

 How Long Does It Take To Get My Test Results?

 - If you are tested, it is very important that you practice safe social distancing and avoid potential exposure.

-- Most patients tested will receive a call with either positive or negative results within 24-48 hours of testing.
+- Most patients tested will receive a call with positive results or an email with negative results within 36-72 hours of testing.

 - Some insurance companies require specific laboratories that can take longer.
 We will make every attempt to verify this early.

 It means we did not detect the coronavirus.
 Continue to practice safe social distancing.
 (Learn more about staying safe.)

 - If your test results are positive: